 - 94% of staff strongly agree or agree that ‘Leaders do all they can to ensure that the school has a motivated, respected and effective teaching staff’.
 An increase of 11% from 2017 (Confidential Staff Questionnaire July 21019).

 - 91% of staff strongly agree or agree that ‘Leaders have created a climate in which teachers are trusted to take risks and innovate in ways that are right for pupils’.
 An increase of 12% from 2017.
 (Confidential Staff Questionnaire July 2019).

 Additional members of staff in English and Mathematics

-- Increase flexibility in staffing allowing us to allocate our best teachers to teach intervention groups to maximise pupils’ progress.
+- Increase flexibility in staffing which facilitates the allocation of our best teachers to intervention groups to maximise progress.

 Accelerated Reader Programme

 - 95 Year 7 pupils were included in the programme this year.
 67% of the disadvantaged pupils made at least 3 months progress, 30% made 12 months or more progress and 19% have made 18 months progress or more.

 - Nearly half of the disadvantaged pupils that take part in Accelerated Reader in Key Stage 3 achieved more than chronological growth in reading